DrYenyen/PPPwn-Tinker-GUI/README.md

 3. CMD ipconfig button

 # Windows Instructions
-1. Then double-click on PPPwn Tinker.exe
+1. Double-click on PPPwn Tinker.exe
 2. Turn on your PS4 and connect it to your PC via ethernet.

 # PPPwn-Tinker C++ Instructions